[Updated July 2020]

 Die Dowe Digters was established four years ago by Andries De Beer as an informal platform for creative writers, poets, musicians, composers and songwriters to perform and network.
 It is now an important part of the Pretoria social fabric.
 Visit the Facebook page for updates on their events.

 Formerly known as Old Mutual Music in the Gardens and now To The Roots, this is a Pretoria music staple.
 Take a picnic blanket, some snacks and have a laid back afternoon enjoying the festive atmosphere and top South African music acts.
 You can find information about upcoming gigs and events on the Facebook page.

 Where: Walter Sisulu National Botanical Garden or Pretoria Botanical Gardens

-27. Go on a Game Drive at the Rietvlei Game Reserve
+25. Go on a game drive at Rietvlei Game Reserve

 Where: Nelmapious Drive, Centurion, Pretoria.

 Meet on Milner is great for adults and kids alike.
 Adults can wind down with a glass of wine, excellent fillet steak, live music, and convivial atmosphere while kids are entertained.

 Capital Collective (ever active in revitalising Pretoria’s inner city) are involved with the City of Tshwane in creating a new cycling route that stretches from Brooklyn Mall to the Botanical Precinct along the Walkerspruit river.